-When watching TV programs alone, the TV normally plays sound through its own built-in stereo speakers.
-If you wish to connect TV stereo sound output to the home theater speakers for a richer sound quality, follow these steps:
+When watching TV programs (broadcast, cable or satellite), the TV normally plays sound through its own built-in stereo speakers.
+To connect TV sound output to home theater speakers for a richer sound quality, follow these steps:

-- Press the Speaker switch (in video cabinet) to • TV position. - Turn the TV and DVD player On. • - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or • remote to set DVD player to "AV IN." - Use the TV Menu button to set TV audio • output to 'Variable Audio Output.'
+- Press Speaker switch on dash to TV position. - Turn the TV and DVD player On. - Select the TV channel you wish to watch. • - Press FUNCTION button on DVD player or • remote to set DVD player to "TV/VCR" - Use the TV Menu button to set TV audio output to 'Variable Audio Output.'
 (See TV owner's manual for instructions.)
-This will route TV stereo sound output through the home theater system. - Select TV channels and adjust theater speaker volume with remote for either the TV or DVD.
+This will route TV stereo sound output through the home theater system. - Adjust theater speaker master volume to maximum on the DVD, then control volume with the TV remote.

-DASH RADIO THROUGH THEATER SPEAKERS -If Equipped
+RADIO THROUGH THEATER SPEAKERS

-To Listen to the Dash Radio through the Theater Speakers:
+To Listen to the Dash Radio through the Theater Speakers:.

 Press the Speaker selector switch on the dash to RADIO position to connect the radio to the theater sound speakers.
 Volume is adjusted with radio buttons or radio remote.
-NOTE: The center channel theater speaker will not be active in Radio mode.
+NOTE: The theater sound center channel speaker will not be active in Radio mode.

-• When the Ignition switch (key) is Off the Radio Power switch on the dash must be in 'AUX' position.

-- While driving, the Radio Power switch should be in 'MAIN' position. - NOTE: The Aux.
-Battery Disconnect switch must also be on while listening to the radio because the audio relay is powered by house batteries.
-If the Aux Batt switch is off, the speakers will not emit any sound.
+- When the Ignition switch (key) is Off the Radio Power switch must be in 'House' position. - While driving, the Radio Power switch should be in 'Engine' position. - NOTE: The Aux.
+Battery Disconnect switch must be On for Theater Sound speakers because the audio relay is powered by house batteries.
+If the Aux Batt switch is off, the speakers will not emit sound.